How much does it cost to explore Latvia?

 Transport

-Like Lithuania‘s capital Vilnius, Riga’s public transport system consists of trams, trolleybuses and buses.
-Even though tickets can be purchased from the driver, it is significantly cheaper to purchase a yellow e-ticket/talon at street kiosks and select shops and load it with a number of rides.
-Note: Don’t buy too many rides upfront as you won’t be able to get your money back if you don’t use them all.
+Like Lithuania’s capital, Vilnius, Riga’s public transport system consists of trams, trolleybuses and buses.
+Even though tickets can be purchased from the driver, it is significantly cheaper to buy a yellow e-ticket/talon at street kiosks and select shops and load it with several rides.
+Note: Don’t buy too many rides upfront, as you won’t be able to get your money back if you don’t use them all.

-In the towns of Sigulda (Population 12,000) and Cēsis (Population 19,000), we didn’t use public transport as everything was within walking distance.
-We were contemplating hiring bicycles (which you can easily do in both towns), but the weather was just too cold so we decided not to.
+We didn’t use public transport in the towns of Sigulda (Population 12,000) and Cēsis (Population 19,000), as everything was within walking distance.
+We contemplated hiring bicycles (readily available in both towns), but the weather was too cold, so we decided not to.

-After watching Chris Tarrant’s Extreme Railways, which included an episode on train travel in the Baltics, we decided to take the train (rather than the bus) from Riga to Sigulda and then on to Cēsis a few days later.
-The carriages were spacious and offered free Wi-Fi.
-For schedules and ticket prices check out the Latvian Railways website.
+After watching Chris Tarrant’s Extreme Railways, which included an episode on train travel in the Baltics, we decided to take the train (rather than the bus) from Riga to Sigulda and then to Cēsis a few days later.
+The carriages were spacious, and there was free Wi-Fi.
+For schedules and ticket prices, check out the Latvian Railways website.

 Train from Riga to Sigulda